 When confronted, doctors who delayed diagnosis or failed to treat your medical condition will shift the blame onto you or other medical professionals or argue that other forms of treatment or starting treatment sooner would not have made a difference in the outcome (injury, illness or death).

 Therefore, it is important to get legal help from a lawyer to collect sufficient evidence of failure to treat and file a medical malpractice lawsuit against the liable parties.
-Contact the Kurzban, Tetzeli & Pratt P.A. to speak about your particular case.
+Contact the Kurzban Kurzban Tetzeli & Pratt, P.A. – recovery law center in Hawaii to speak about your particular case.
 Call at 808-800-2445, or fill out this contact form to get a free consultation.